Afsaneh-Karami/Neural-Networks-and-Deep-Learning/Convolutional Neural Network/README.md

 <img width="508" alt="vert_horiz_kiank" src="https://user-images.githubusercontent.com/78735911/144199090-c601b9e3-c2ef-47be-a6ee-6caa3d19477c.png">

 4. Pooling Layer (GOTO [Forward Pooling link](https://github.com/Afsaneh-Karami/Neural-Networks-and-Deep-Learning/blob/main/Convolutional%20Neural%20Network/Forward%20Pooling)) <br />
 The pooling (POOL) layer reduces the height and width of the input.
-It helps reduce computation, as well as helps make feature detectors more invariant to its position in the input.
+It helps reduce computation, as well as helps make feature detectors more invariant to their position in the input.
 The two types of pooling layers are: <br />
 * Max-pooling layer: slides an (f,f) window over the input and stores the max value of the window in the output. <br />
 * A[i, h, w, c] =np.max(a_prev_slice)
 * Average-pooling layer: slides an (f,f) window over the input and stores the average value of the window in the output. <br />